Skip to content

 4–20 mA Current Loop

-• 4 mA = 0% of range (also provides power to the transmitter)
+• 4 mA represents 0% of the measurement range (and also provides power to the transmitter in 2-wire systems)

 Receiving the Signal